MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 	Select **+ Create a label** and follow the wizard with the following information:

-	1. In the **Name &description** section, enter the following information:
+	1. In the **Name & description** section, enter the following information:
 		- **Name**: Confidential
 		- **Display name**: Confidential
 		- **Description for users**: Confidential information with all protection